trainML/examples/inference/s3_triggered/README.md

 This will cause the [lambda function code](https://github.com/trainML/examples/blob/master/inference/s3_triggered/lambda/bucket_trigger.py) to run, which will extract the uri of the new data from the event data and create a new trainML inference job using that data as the input.

 Since this example is providing a zip file as the `input_uri`, the file will be automatically extracted prior to the job starting, so all the images should be located in the root of the `TRAINML_DATA_PATH` location (see [environment variables](/reference/environment-variables)).
-The [model code](https://github.com/trainML/examples/blob/master/inference/s3_triggered/trainml_model/predict.py) then iterates through each `.JPEG` file it finds the `TRAINML_DATA_PATH` and uses a pretrained vgg16 model to predict the top 5 classes for each image.
-It saves the predictions to `.json` files with the same name as the images in the `TRAINML_OUTPUT_PATH`.
+The [model code](https://github.com/trainML/examples/blob/master/inference/s3_triggered/trainml_model/predict.py) then iterates through each `.JPEG` file it finds in the `TRAINML_DATA_PATH` and uses a pre-trained vgg16 model to predict the top 5 classes for each image.
+It saves the predictions to `.json` files with the same names as the images in the `TRAINML_OUTPUT_PATH`.
 When the job finishes, all files in the `TRAINML_OUTPUT_PATH` are zipped into a file with the job name and uploaded to the `/processed` folder in the same S3 bucket (as specified by the `output_uri` in the job creation dict).

 You can view the status of the job on the [Inference Job Dashboard](https://app.trainml.ai/jobs/inference) as well as view the job logs.
 The job will automatically stop when inference is complete and the output data is uploaded.
 Navigate to the S3 console in your AWS account and open the bucket with the name `trainml-example-inference-s3-trigger-databucket-<random string>`.
 In the `/processed` directory, you will see a zip file.
 Download this and extract it to review the model predictions.